SoftwareFlow/vip_heli/README.md

 # **ABOUT**
 > [!NOTE]
-> This is a pre-release.
+> This version contains some bugs.

 **Thoughts**
 On my Server i have the cayo-perico island without these bridge.
 So you have to fly over or get with a boat to the island.